CanonicalLtd/maas-docs/en/intro-new.md

 ## Additional KVM pod features

-### Composing KVM virtual machines from a pod with interfaces
+### Composing KVM virtual machines with interface constraints

 Starting with MAAS 2.5.0, users can compose KVM virtual machines from a pod with interfaces.
 Using the command-line interface (CLI), the `machines allocate` and